 We had an interesting discussion about this.
 He said having Monday as the first day of the week makes more sense, and he likes that better than having Sunday be the first day of the week.
 I asked him why, and he said that Sunday is a family day so it should be like a reward at the end of the week.
 And Monday is the first day we go to school and jobs.
 He made some good points. 🤔

-Do you know anyone who wants to teach their kids the days of the week and the date in Spanish?
+Do you know anyone who wants to teach their kids the date and the days of the week in Spanish?
 Feel free to share with the buttons on the left.

 Which do you prefer?
 Should Sundays or Mondays be the first day of the week?
 Tell me in the comments below!